The $q$-deformed Calogero's Goldfish Systems: The -deformed Calogero's Goldfish Lagrangian

 and

 By using \eqref{Com1} and \eqref{Com2}, we find that

-We find that the $q$-deformed Hamiltonians do not satisfy the commuting flows, whereas the $q$-deformed Lagrangians follow the closure relation.
+We find that the $q$-deformed Hamiltonians do not satisfy the commuting flows according to the Liouville's theorem \cite{Tha0, Babelon}.
 This reflects an inconsistency during the process of construction of these new types of Lagrangians and Hamiltonians for the Goldfish system.
 This problem will be examined and fixed in the next section.